 The Fed and gold

-The trajectory of the rate hike is slowly moving upward.
-As we know, precious metals and gold are inversely related to each other.
-When the interest rate is higher for Treasuries, investors lean toward yield-bearing assets rather than non-yield bearers such as gold.
+Precious metals and gold are negatively related to each other.
+When the interest rate is higher for Treasuries, investors opt for yield-bearing assets rather than non-yield bearers such as gold.

-The increase in interest rates also causes US dollar to rise, which is again negative for precious metals and miners.
-The chart below is a comparison of the US two-year and ten-year interest rates (IEF) (SHY) against gold (GLD).
+An increase in the interest rate also gives wings to the US dollar, which is also negative for precious metals and miners.
+The graph below is a comparison of the US two-year and ten-year rate of interest (IEF) (SHY) against gold (GLD).

-As with precious metals, mining shares are also negatively impacted.
-Miners such as First Majestic Silver (AG), Randgold Resources (GOLD), Alamos Gold (AGI), and Franco-Nevada (FNV) have all witnessed downward determined prices over the past few months, but the last two weeks have brought somewhat of a revival.
+Just like precious metals, mining shares are also negatively impacted by these factors.
+Miners such as Primero Mining (PPP), Randgold Resources (GOLD), Harmony Gold (HMY), and Franco-Nevada (FNV) have all witnessed downward determined prices over the past few months, but the last two weeks have brought somewhat of a revival.